Ismat-Samadov/branch_locations/README.md

 4. Review Key Performance Indicators for tracking

 ### For Strategy Team
-1. Study all 15 charts in detail
+1. Study all charts in detail
-2. Use Chart 13 (Growth Opportunity Score) for site selection
+2. Use Chart 13a (Baku-Absheron) and Chart 13b (Regions) for site selection
 3. Analyze regional dominance patterns in Chart 12
 4. Focus on gap analysis (Chart 9) for immediate opportunities

 ### For Branch Network Team
 1. Prioritize Chart 9 (Gap Analysis) for expansion locations
-2. Use Chart 13 (Growth Opportunity Score) for site prioritization
+2. Use Chart 13a/13b (Growth Opportunity Scores) for site prioritization
 3. Review Chart 6-7 for Baku vs Regional balance
 4. Monitor KPIs quarterly